 Is it Better to a Physical Thank You Letter?

 While a physical note can make a bigger impression and is considered more formal than an email, today’s hiring format often requires that communications happen quicker than postal mail allows.
 Since it can also be difficult to get the most accurate mailing information, email may be the best way forward.

 When to Send a Thank You Note

 It’s best to send emails within 24 hours and hand-written physical notes by the next mail delivery day.
-Since hiring decisions are made with more efficiency than ever before, you can’t afford to lose out because you weren’t prompt with your message.
+Since hiring decisions on job offers are made with more efficiency than ever before, you can’t afford to lose out because you weren’t prompt with your message.